 By providing compassionate, competent care, we help extend independent living while promoting physical and mental well-being.
 It is our goal to enhance the quality of life for each and every person we serve.

-Cascade Connections has been a part of the community for over 30 years.
+Cascade Connections has been a part of the community since 1980.
 Since then, our agency has grown and now serves our community in many ways.
 Feel free to ask us about our other services.

 Services We Provide

 Individuals with Developmental Disabilities